anymod/guide/docs/guide/navigation.md

 ## Types of navs

-The AnyMod [library](https://anymod.com/library) has dozens of navigation elements with different styles and layouts:
+There are dozens of [navigation mods](https://anymod.com/mods?tag=navigation) with different styles and layouts:

 ```html
 <!-- Material Design sidenav -->